 Fencing around the condenser

-Be aware of how we mentioned one of the major cause of AC malfunction was dirt and debris?
-Surely, there’s an easy way to handle some of that dirt, when you set up a stone or metal border around the foundation of the unit.
-Filling the boundary with crushed rock or actually, the same material will help stop dirt and mud from splashing up in the rain.
+Remember how we mentioned that one of the major causes of AC malfunctions was dirt and debris?
+Surely there’s an easy way to handle some of that dirt, when you set up a stone or metal border around the foundation of the unit.
+Filling the boundary with crushed rock will help stop dirt and mud from splashing up in the rain.
 Because grass also can get trapped in the unit whenever it’s kicked up by wind or lawnmowers, a border guards your unit against that kind of debris as well.

 If you choose to landscape with plants instead of a fence, you may think about plants that don’t get rid of their leaves in the winter.
-This would protect against any kind of excessive debris, can reduce your workload, and will keep your AC unit out of sight even in the winter.
-Moreover, evergreens are more feasible, when it comes to upkeep and cutting off.
-There are several of eye-catching choices that you can use to hide your outside AC unit.
+This would protect against any kind of excessive debris, can reduce your workload, and will keep your AC unit out of sight, even in the winter.
+Moreover, evergreens are more feasible, when it comes to upkeep and trimming.
+There are several eye-catching choices that you can use to hide your outside AC unit.

 Making use of lattice to develop a display around your outside air conditioner is appropriate because the openings stop the hot air flow blowing from the unit from being trapped.
 Whenever airflow to the system is impeded, the outside air conditioner can overheat.
 Dress it with a number of fancy post caps and greenery that still allow proper airflow.